Railroads and the American Industrial Landscape

 In accord with artist Ted Rose’s wishes, the Center produced an exhibition, conservation, and publishing program.
 The Center partnered on the original exhibition with the Ted Rose Studio, with support from the North American Railway Foundation.
 It included forty-nine watercolor paintings and photographs of American industrial settings in the twentieth century.
 “The railroad is a central American cultural icon, and the subject inspired works by some of the nation’s most important 19th and 20th century artists.
 In his paintings and photographs, Ted Rose shows himself a worthy member of this aesthetic pantheon,” Prof. Betsy Fahlman said at the opening at Marquette University.
 She also gave a talk at the opening in Sacramento.

 Another exhibition, Ted Rose, The Artist’s Early Photography, was featured in the trackside lobby in spring 2009 at the O. Winston Link Museum, Roanoke, Virginia.
-Sponsored by Trains magazine, it focuses on Rose’s early photographic accomplishments.
-The show features forty photographs, including three on the Norfolk & Western, and essays by friends of Rose and experts on his work.
+Sponsored by Trains magazine, it focused on Rose’s early photographic accomplishments.
+The show featured forty photographs, including three on the Norfolk & Western, and essays by friends of Rose and experts on his work.
 Between 1956 and 1962, Rose followed trains and rode the rails in the U.S., Canada, Mexico and Guatemala.
 His black and white photographs taken during his journeys capture the last days of active steam railroading in North America.
+The Center also produced a special issue of Railroad Heritage in 2008 to develop greater public awareness and appreciation for Rose’s seldom seen photographs.

 A lead gift from John A. Mellowes, chairman and CEO of Charter Manufacturing (Mequon, Wisconsin), made the exhibitions possible.
 Charter’s companies operate steel making, rolling, processing, and forming facilities in Wisconsin and Ohio.
 Kalmbach Publishing Company, publisher of Trains and Classic Trains, joined as a major donor.
 In addition, gifts have come from 135 patrons.